Financial Aid FAQ for Undergraduates

 A. Yes.
-The deadlines are posted each year.
+The deadlines are posted for each year.

 Q. What determines what type of loan I will receive?

 A. The type and amount of loans is based on financial need.
-Financial need is computed by determining the educational costs (tuition and fees, room and board, books and supplies, and a personal allowance) less family contribution (based on federal and institutional formulas).
-The difference between these is the need for financial assistance.
+Financial need is computed by determining the educational costs (tuition and fees, room and board, books and supplies, and a personal allowance) less family contribution (based on federal formulas).

 Q. What are some of the mistakes people make about financial aid?

 A. Four of the most common are:

 - Not fully completing the applications

 - Not using the correct Social Security number